 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, SPX Technologies, headquartered in the US, reported total carbon emissions of approximately 34,840,000 kg CO2e, comprising 11,440,000 kg CO2e from Scope 1 (stationary combustion) and 22,843,000 kg CO2e from Scope 2 (purchased electricity).
-This represents a slight decrease in Scope 1 emissions from 2022, where emissions were about 11,847,000 kg CO2e, while Scope 2 emissions remained relatively stable, decreasing from 22,893,000 kg CO2e in the previous year.
+This represents a slight decrease in Scope 1 emissions from 11,847,000 kg CO2e in 2022, while Scope 2 emissions decreased from 22,893,000 kg CO2e in the same year.
 SPX has set ambitious climate commitments, aiming to reduce its Scope 1 and 2 greenhouse gas emissions intensity by 30% by 2030, using 2019 as the baseline year.
-This target reflects the company's commitment to improving its sustainability practices and reducing its overall carbon footprint relative to its revenue.
-The company has not disclosed any Scope 3 emissions data, indicating a potential area for future reporting and improvement.
-SPX's emissions data is sourced directly from SPX Technologies, Inc., with no cascaded data from parent or related organizations.
-Overall, SPX Technologies is actively working towards its climate goals while maintaining transparency in its emissions reporting.
+This target reflects the company's commitment to sustainability and aligns with industry standards for emissions reduction.
+Over the past few years, SPX has demonstrated a consistent effort to lower its emissions, with a notable reduction in emissions intensity from 0.0299 kg CO2e per USD revenue in 2019 to 0.0197 kg CO2e per USD revenue in 2023.
+The company has not disclosed any Scope 3 emissions data, indicating a potential area for future focus.
+Overall, SPX Technologies is actively working towards its climate goals, with a clear strategy for reducing emissions intensity in the coming years.

 Access structured emissions data, company-specific emission factors, and source documents